 Downtown and El Camino Real Specific Plan

-The City has received a grant to prepare a specific plan for its Downtown and El Camino Real Specific Plan (DT&ECR Specific Plan).
-The General Plan Update will provide the organizing framework for the DT&ECR Specific Plan, building on the updated Millbrae Station Area Specific Plan.
+The City is preparing the Downtown and El Camino Real Specific Plan (DT&ECR Specific Plan).
+The General Plan Update, which is also underway, will provide the organizing framework for the DT&ECR Specific Plan, building on the Millbrae Station Area Specific Plan.
 The DT&ECR Specific Plan, which also includes the Grand Boulevard Initiative and the Downtown area, will be the central focus for change in Millbrae.
-The General Plan Update is expected to provide significant guidance for economic development, revitalization, and enhanced mobility in the Plan.

-The overall objective of the Plan will be to capitalize on the Millbrae multi-modal transit station to enhance the quality of life in Millbrae through sustainable development and create an exciting place for people to live, work, shop, and play.
-The Plan may emphasize transit-oriented, mixed-use developments that include housing, restaurants, retail, hotels, offices, and entertainment.
+The overall objective of the DT&ECR Specific Plan will be to capitalize on the El Camino Real transit corridor and the Millbrae multi-modal transit station to enhance the quality of life in Millbrae through sustainable development and create an exciting place for people to live, work, shop, and play.
+The Plan will emphasize transit-oriented, mixed-use developments that may include housing, restaurants, retail, hotels, offices, and entertainment.

 Active Transportation Plan